The Perfect Place to Spend a Day in The Woods

 Located approximately four miles south of Old Town Sherwood and 10 minutes west of 1-5 Wilsonville exit 283, Magness Memorial Tree Farm is only 45 minutes from downtown Portland.

 Originally developed as a demonstration site for woodland owners to showcase forest management and silviculture, we are open to the general public, dawn to dusk, year round; barring private events and other special closures.
-With 2.5 miles of hiking trails (some with self guiding interpretive signs), sheltered picnic areas, meadows, streams and forests it is the perfect place to spend the day in the woods!
+With 2.5 miles of hiking trails, sheltered picnic areas, meadows, streams and forests, it is the perfect place to spend the day in the woods!

 Leashed dogs are welcome at the property.